 Wonderful Qualities of Lord Krishna

 We can indeed write so many books just about the wonderful qualities of Lord Krishna but for now, here are just 10 of them.

 1. Joyful and Happy

 He is one of the ideal gods the kids and children love, mainly due to his playful, sweet, happy, and cute character.
 Lord Krishna is a happy God whose colorful expressions in life teach us what to do at difficult crossroads.
 Despite having so many problems in life, he lived his life as nothing but a celebration.

 2. A great leader

 Lord Krishna comes out as one of the most excellent Managers, the greatest planner even in the crisis of all times when it comes to that.
-He is a master strategist and tactful leader who adopts different leadership styles according to the situation and people he has to deal with.
-Furthermore, controlling an army of 1.53 million soldiers and warriors of the Pandava Army to fight and win against a bigger army was not an easy task.
+He is a master strategist and diplomatic leader who adopts different leadership styles according to the situation and people he has to deal with.
+Furthermore, controlling an army of 1.53 million soldiers and warriors of the Pandava Army to fight and win against an enormous army was not easy.

 3. A Legendary Guru

 4. An Ideal Friend

-The story of Sudama and Krishna has a great value in the Hindu world of legends.
-If you one doesn’t know, Sudama was a dear friend and a great devotee of Lord Krishna.
+The story of Sudama and Krishna has great value in the Hindu world of legends.
+If you don’t know, Sudama was a dear friend and a great devotee of Lord Krishna.
 Lord Krishna personified the ideal friend.
 It is largely due to his utter humility towards his friend Sudama.
 He ran towards the gates of his palace for a childhood friend, though years and fortune separated them.
 A beloved friend’s simple gift of beaten rice was more desirable for Krishna than anything else.
 Also, he was a friend in need when he was the one who saved the dignity of Draupadi from the Kauravas.